Payero/react-projects/README.md

 This functionality is enabled by defining a plugins section and add the desired plugins such as the transform class properties mentioned above (`"plugins": [ "transform-class-properties" ]`)

 ### WebPack DevServer
 It is used to replace the live-server so we no longer have the need to run two separate commands: live-server and webpack.
 WebPack DevServer uses the same webpack.config.js file to launch so the only command needed would be dev-server once is defined in the package.json scripts section i.e: `'dev-derver': 'webpack-dev-server`.
+Important, if using react-router you need to add the `historyApiFallback: true` to the devServer section in the webpack.config.js file to handle all the requests.

 ### WebPack SCSS
 The same way we configured webpack to set babel as the loader for js files, we can do the same for css files.
 This time we are using two loaders: css-loader, and syle-loader.
 Because we are using more than one the rule inside the rules tag is a little bit different.
 We need to replace the 'loader' attribute with 'use' so the new rule looks like `{'use': ['style-loader', 'css-loader'], 'test': /\.css$/ }`